 This objective was already included in the original Objective 1, from the beginning of the JARPA project (Government of Japan, 1987a) and samples for this purpose were collected from the start of the JARPA.
 However, with the development of the JARPA survey, this part had become gradually important and suitable to be established as an independent objective.
 The identification of biological stock including the definition of the range of distribution of a whale stock in Areas IV and V was important for the estimation of biological parameters of the minke whales.
-The Objective 4 was also important for the application of Revised Management Procedure (RMP) to the Antarctic minke whales.
+The Objective 4 was also important for the implementation of the RMP to the Antarctic minke whales.

-Since the 1996/97 season, the four objectives has been kept unchanged (Government of Japan, 1997; 1998b; 1999; 2000; 2001; 2002; 2003 and 2004).
+Since the 1996/97 season, the four objectives had been kept unchanged (Government of Japan, 1997; 1998b; 1999; 2000; 2001; 2002; 2003 and 2004).

-Thus, a development of objectives has occurred during the long-term research program.
-The basic methodology has been the same along all research surveys.
+Thus, a development of objectives had occurred during the long-term research program.